ghaida-av/phishing-link-detection-app/README.md

 # Phishing Link Detection App

-A simple Android app to check whether a URL is phishing or legitimate using a Python Flask backend.
+A simple Android app to check whether a URL is phishing or safe using a Python Flask backend.
-This project is designed to be simple, readable, and student-friendly.

 ---